hemnet/nodejs-assignment/README.md

 ## If You Encounter Issues

 If something isn't working or you need extra time to set up before the interview, contact HR immediately.
 We'll make sure you have a smooth start.

----

-We look forward to meeting you and working together to see how you approach building software at Hemnet.